Voice AI Platform Pricing India: What ₹6/Min Actually Covers in 2026

 - Twilio telephony: ~$0.013/min × 1,000 = ~₹1,090

-Total provider cost alone: ~₹2,370 for 1,000 minutes — roughly ₹2.37/min in raw API costs, before any engineering overhead.
-Add a developer's time to build and maintain the pipeline and the effective cost per minute climbs fast.
-Bolti at ₹7/min gives you a production-ready runtime, a managed dashboard, and ongoing provider updates included.
+Total provider cost alone: ~₹2,370 for 1,000 minutes—roughly ₹2.37/min in raw API costs, before any engineering overhead.
+When you add a developer's time to build and maintain the pipeline, the effective cost per minute climbs fast.
+Bolti at ₹6/min gives you a production-ready runtime, a managed dashboard, and ongoing provider updates included.

 How to estimate your monthly bill on Bolti